-Cades Cove: This 6800 acre natural area offers hundreds of photography opportunities; from the historical grandeur of the old homesteads to the amazing wildlife.
+This 6,800-acre natural area offers hundreds of photography opportunities; from the historical grandeur of the old homesteads to the amazing wildlife.
 There are over 200 species of birds in Cades Cove, including swallows, woodpeckers, warblers and many more.
 Wild turkeys make awesome photo themes!
 These birds alone can provide dozens of great subjects for photos.

-Roaring Fork: Driving through this motor nature trail offers one of the best settings where you can pull over and take unforgettable photos.
+Driving through the Roaring Fork motor nature trail offers one of the best settings where you can pull over and take unforgettable photos.
 Waterfalls, streams, hiking trails and mountain views all offer amazing topics for photographs.
 The old homesteads are captivating; they offer unlimited possibilities for photos.

 Here's an interesting Clingmans Dome photo hint: Many travelers report that the views on the access trail on the way up to the observation tower are very beautiful in and of themselves.
 Be sure to watch for those!

-Chimney Tops: At 4,800 feet high, Chimney Tops sounds like a difficult mountain hike, but the 2 mile trip to the top is very doable; as hikers 6-60+ have traversed the 1400 feet climb from beginning to end.
-Fall colors viewing doesn’t get any better than right here.
-Please note that some hikers have reported difficulty ascending the final half mile due to some rocky areas.
+Chimney Tops sounds like a difficult mountain hike, but the 2-mile trip to the top is very doable; as hikers, 6-60+ have traversed the 1,400-feet climb from beginning to end.
+Fall color viewing doesn’t get any better than right here.
+Please note that some hikers have reported difficulty ascending the final half-mile due to some rocky areas.
 The photography opportunities are definitely worth the hike.
 If you go early in the day it can be a bit cold, so it may be wise to dress in layers.